BlackspearZero/Portfolio/README.md

 Day 52 -- Added fans to level.

 Day 53 -- Taking a break from game dev tutorial, working on some tkinter apps.
 Established repo and set up first widget.
-Studied elements of tkinter
+Studied elements of tkinter.

-Day 54 -- Completed first widget
+Day 54 -- Completed first widget.

+Day 55 -- Began work on second widget.